How 3D Printing Delivers a Manufacturing Process Transformation

-For example, innovative shoe company Camper was able to streamline their development process and get new collections to market faster by implementing 3D printing.
+For example, the innovative shoe company Camper was able to streamline its development process and get new collections to market faster by implementing 3D printing.
 Switching from outsourced prototype production to in-house 3D print prototyping allowed Camper to cut their turnaround time for a prototype iteration from up to two weeks to less than 24 hours.

 Some of the top advantages of implementing 3D printing technology in your development phase include:

 - Easily test a large number of different materials